fujitake/vantiq-related/vantiq-introduction/apps-development/boxsorter/short/instruction_en.md

       |Name|ExtractToSaitama|
       |condition (Union)|event.center_id == 3|

-1. For each **Filter Activity**, use `Show Task Events` to verify that only the appropriate events are passing through.
+1. For each **Filter Activity**, use `View Task Events` to verify that only the appropriate events are passing through.

    - Tokyo Logistics Center: `ExtractToTokyo`